-- (1) Ownership is calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act. - (2) The dollar range of equity securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Select Market as of December [], 2013, by the number of shares of the respective class so beneficially owned and aggregated accordingly.
+(1) Ownership is calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act.

+(2) The dollar range of equity securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Select Market as of December [], 2014, by the number of shares of the respective class so beneficially owned and aggregated accordingly.

 Gladstone Commercial Corporation, our affiliate and a real estate investment trust, is also managed by our Adviser.
-The following table sets forth certain information regarding the ownership of the common and preferred stock of Gladstone Commercial as of December [], 2013, by each independent incumbent director and nominee.
-As of December [], 2013, none of our independent directors owns any class of stock of Gladstone Commercial Corporation, other than those classes listed below.
+The following table sets forth certain information regarding the ownership of the common and preferred stock of Gladstone Commercial as of December [], 2014, by each independent incumbent director and nominee.
+As of December [], 2014, none of our independent directors owns any class of stock of Gladstone Commercial Corporation, other than those classes listed below.

-Number of

-Number of

-7.125% Series C

-Cumulative Percent of

-Number of Percent of Term Class of Term

-Common Class of Preferred Preferred Value of Securities
+Name Independent Directors: Number of Common Shares Percent of Class of Common Shares Number of 7.125% Series C Cumulative Term Preferred Stock Percent of Class of Term Preferred Shares Value of Securities (\$) (1)

-Name Shares Common Shares Stock Shares (\$)(1)

-Independent Directors:

 Paul W. Adelgren

 Michela A. English

-Terry Earhart

 John H. Outland

 Anthony W. Parker

-John D. Reilly
+Walter H. Wilkinson, Jr.

-- Less than 1% - (1) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act.
-The value of securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Select Market as of December [], 2013, by the number of shares of the respective class so beneficially owned and aggregated accordingly.
+Less than 1%

+(1) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act.
+The value of securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Select Market as of December [], 2014, by the number of shares of the respective class so beneficially owned and aggregated accordingly.

 Gladstone Land Corporation, our affiliate and a real estate investment company, is also managed by our Adviser.
-The following table sets forth certain information regarding the ownership of the common stock of Gladstone Land as of December [], 2013, by each independent incumbent director and nominee.
+The following table sets forth certain information regarding the ownership of the common stock of Gladstone Land as of December [], 2014, by each independent incumbent director and nominee.

 Number of Common Percent of Class of Value of Securities

-Name Shares Common Shares (\$)(1)
+Name Shares Common Shares (\$) (1)

-Independent Directors:
+Name Independent Directors:

 Paul W. Adelgren

 Michela A. English

-Terry Earhart

 John H. Outland

 Anthony W. Parker

-John D. Reilly
+Walter H. Wilkinson, Jr.

-- Less than 1% - (1) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act.
-The value of securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Market as of December [], 2013, by the number of shares of the respective class so beneficially owned and aggregated accordingly.
+Less than 1%

+(1) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act.
+The value of securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Market as of December [], 2014, by the number of shares of the respective class so beneficially owned and aggregated accordingly.